George Taylor Denison III: Life and career

-He was born in Toronto to Colonel George Taylor Denison II, and educated at Upper Canada College.
+George Taylor Denison III was born in Toronto to Colonel George Taylor Denison II, and educated at Upper Canada College.
 In 1861, he was called to the bar, and was from 1865 to 1867 a member of the city council.
 From the first, he took a prominent part in the organization of the military forces of Canada, joining the 1st Volunteer Militia Troop of Cavalry of York County (later The Governor General’s Body Guard) as a cornet in 1854 eventually becoming a lieutenant-colonel in the active militia in 1866.
 He saw active service during the Fenian raids of 1866, and during the North-West Rebellion of 1885.

 Owing to his dissatisfaction with the conduct of the Conservative ministry during the Red River Rebellion in 1869-70, he abandoned that party, and in 1872 unsuccessfully contested Algoma in the Liberal interest.
 Thereafter, he remained free from party ties.
 In 1877, he was appointed police magistrate of Toronto.

 Denison was one of the founders of the Canada First movement, which did much to shape the national aspirations from 1870 to 1878, and was a consistent supporter of imperial federation and of preferential trade between Great Britain and her colonies.
 He became a member of the Royal Society of Canada, and was president of the section dealing with English history and literature.
 The best known of his military works is his History of Modern Cavalry (London, 1877), which was awarded the Czar of Russia Prize in an open competition in 1879, and has been translated into German, Russian and Japanese.
 It remains one of the definitive works on the subject.
 In 1900 he published his reminiscences under the title of Soldiering in Canada.

 He was a public defender of Upper Canada College, and was also known for virulent Anti-Americanism; after a proposal was made to erect a statue of George Washington in Westminster Abbey, he threatened that if it were built, he would go there to spit on it.
 Following the attempts by the Fenian raiders to "liberate" Canada between 1866 and 1871, Denison claimed a Yankee sword from the battlefield for a poker on his fire.

 Denison died in Toronto in 1925 and was buried at a family plot in St. John's Cemetery on the Humber in Weston, Ontario.